osg-htc/research-facilitation/docs/accounts-and-projects/accounts.md

 Hi NAME OF USER,

-I've authorized your account in the Globus 'osg' group (for OSG Connect), and I invited you to join the new "GROUPNAME" group.
-You should have separate email that will allow you to accept the invite to GROUPNAME.
+I've authorized your account in the Globus 'osg' group (for OSG Connect, which you should receive a confirmation email for), and I invited you to join the new "GROUPNAME" group project.
+You should have second email inviting you to accept this invitation to your project.

 **Log In**
 The last step you need to log in is submitting a public ssh key -- see [this page](https://support.opensciencegrid.org/support/solutions/articles/12000027675-generate-ssh-keys-and-activate-your-osg-login) for detailed